ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Additional implementation details

 \section{Additional implementation details}

-The overall loss we use to optimize SCILLA is defined as follows:
+We use the poses provided by the datasets, except for Waymo, where we recompute the vehicle trajectory and sensor calibration with MOISST~\cite{Herau_2023} due to inaccuracies in the provided data.
+The overall loss we use to optimize ViiNeuS is defined as follows:

 We set $\lambda_1$, and $\lambda_4$ to 0.1 and 0.01, respectively.
 We fix $\lambda_2$ to 0.05 for planar classes and 0.01 for non planar classes.
 We set $\lambda_3$ to 0.01 in the first training iterations, then we adjust it to 0.1 in the last iterations.\\ We report in table \ref{tab:hashgrid} the hash grid encoding parameters from Instant-NGP \cite{mueller2022instant}.
 We summarize the split of KITTI-360~\cite{Kitti} sequences used for our evaluations in table \ref{tab:kitti}.
-We use all four cameras for KITTI-360~\cite{Kitti}, and the three front cameras for Pandaset~\cite{pandaset}, nuScenes~\cite{nuscenes} and Waymo Open Dataset ~\cite{Waymo}.
+We use all four cameras for KITTI-360~\cite{Kitti}, and the three front cameras for Pandaset~\cite{pandaset}, nuScenes~\cite{nuscenes} and Waymo Open Dataset~\cite{Waymo}.
+We sample one image out of two for KITTI-360, and one image out of 8 for the other datasets.